If there’s one thing that the internet loves, it’s a rant about bad customer service.

 The unfortunate side effect of all of these ‘customer service horror stories’ being shared with gusto on social media is that it’s easy to assume that the bad stories outweigh the good.
 And realistically, that’s just not the case.

-To prove it, here are three of my absolute favourite customer service stories, proving that going above and beyond for a customer really does happen.
+To prove it, here are three of my absolute favorite customer service stories, proving that going above and beyond for a customer really does happen.

 The way to a customer’s heart is through their stomach

 One of the best customer service stories comes from Rackspace, a managed cloud computing company based in Texas.

 While on an extremely lengthy support call with a customer, a Rackspace employee overheard the customer tell someone in the background that they were getting hungry.

 According to the Rackspace employee, “So I put them on hold, and I ordered them a pizza.
 About 30 minutes later we were still on the phone, and there was a knock on their door.
 I told them to go answer it because it was pizza!
 They were so excited.”